Joan-Adhiambo/yolo/explanation.md

 # Explanation

-- Base Box:-
+- specify the base box:-
 Defines the OS image (ubuntu/jammy64).

-- Network Configuration:-
+- Define Network Settings:-
 The forwarded port allows the web application to be accessed on localhost

-- Provisioner: -
+- Provisioning using Ansible:-
 Uses Ansible to automatically configure the VM by running the playbook.yaml file after provisioning.

 # Provisioning Process